lit/lit-element/README.md

 ```html
   <my-element whales="5">hi</my-element>
 ```

+## Supported Browsers

+The last 2 versions of all modern browsers are supported, including Chrome, Safari, Opera, Firefox, Edge.
+In addition, Internet Explorer 11 is also supported.

 ## Known Issues
 * When the Shady DOM polyfill and ShadyCSS shim are used, styles may be [out of order](https://github.com/PolymerLabs/lit-element/issues/34).